 Dobree is an artist working in weaving and felt and also photography.
 Although born in Mississippi, she was raised in Kentucky.
 A Wellesley College graduate, she started her working life on the West Coast in computer project management.
 She returned to Kentucky and now lives on a farm outside of Frankfort.

 She talks about her creative process and the importance of spinning and dyeing her own yarns.
 She, also, outlines the development of her artistic career from influential workshops to exhibitions both nationally and internationally.
 Starting with recording inspirational natural scenes, photography has developed into another mode of expression.
 Most recently, she has been exploring the creative possibilities of felting.
-Video
+Transcript Video